ScalabilityIssues/documentation/services.md

 # Services' duties

 ## Sale service

+- Handle the discover and purchase flow
+  - Generate ticket offers (JWT with flight details and price)
+  - Payments handled with a stub
-- Get the estimated price
+- Handle the process of ticket details modification
-- Manage sales (interact with user and look at flight management service)
-- At the end of the process send a request yo ticket service
+- At the end of the process send an event to the broker; ticket service listen for that kind of events and manage them

 ## Ticket service

-- Keep track on sold tickets and disponibility of the airplain
+- Keep track of sold tickets and free seats of the flight
-- Interact with events related to flight management service
+- Interact with events related to flight management service to create or modify tickets
-- Send to queueing system when ticket are sold an event (publish)
+- Send new or modified tickets to broker in order to nofify the client

-## Validation service
+## Boarding service

-- Validate the clients tickets
+- has a db containing the validations
+- maybe after the fly landed the validations can be moved to a different db with historical aggregated data (like flight_id: passanger_number)
+- read from ticket service to verify if the ticket is valid

 ## Flight management service

 - Manage the flight creation, update, delation done by the staff
 - Interact with queueing system to send updates on the flights (publish)

 ## Update service

 - Listen for flight changes (subscribe) and schedule email jobs to to ticket holders (publish)

 ## Mail service

 - Listen for emails to send (subscribe), emails send on creation, update or delete

 ## Auth service

 - manage the authentication sessions

 ## Admin/Staff stervice

 - Keep track on the admin/staff information